BattletechModders/LootMagnet/README.md

 > Example: A company with MRB rating 2 is Liked by a faction.
 Their  threshold is $25,000 * 6 = 125,000k.
 They destroy multiple mechs and the salvage pool includes 10 standard heat sinks.
 Each heat sink is worth 30,000.
 125,000 / 30,000 = 4.166, so the player will see 2 salvage picks of 4 Heat Sinks, and one salvage pick of 2 Heat Sinks.

-These values are controlled through the **mod.json** values *RollupMRBValue* and *RollupFactionComponentMulti*.
+These values are controlled through the **mod.json** values **RollupMRBValue** and **RollupMultiComponent**.
 Default values have been set to reflect a vanilla BattleTech experience, but you should feel free to customize them as you see fit.

 ###  Mech Rollup
 Mech parts may also be rolled up, if your faction rating is good enough.
-The _RollupFactionMechMulti_ value in `mod.json` defines the multipliers to the base MRB threshold used for mech parts.
+The **RollupMultiMech** value in `mod.json` defines the multipliers to the base MRB threshold used for mech parts.
 Mech parts are priced at the **full market value** of the Mech, typically making each of them valued at 3-12 milliion c-bills.
-The default value applies a
-20x multiplier at friendly, 30x at honored, and 180x at allied.
+The default value applies a 20x multiplier at friendly, 30x at honored, and 180x at allied.

 | MRB Rating | Indifferent | Liked | Friendly | Honored | Allied |
 | -- | -- | -- | -- | -- | -- |